Architecture in Asia

 Spend 3 weeks traveling throughout Asia visiting architectural sites of historical and modern significance.

-Location: Singapore, Seoul, South Korea
+Location: South Korea and Japan

 Language of Instruction: English